MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-windows-10-app-presentation-mode.md

 ---
 # View reports and dashboards in presentation mode on Surface Hub and Windows 10 devices
-You can use presentation mode to display reports and dashboards in full-screen mode on Windows 10 devices and Sureface Hub.
+You can use presentation mode to display reports and dashboards in full-screen on Windows 10 devices and Sureface Hub.

 ![Report in full-screen mode](./media/mobile-windows-10-app-presentation-mode/power-bi-presentation-mode.png)